louisruocco/Lou-s-Azure-Estate/readme.md

     - Added security rule in NSG to allow ICMP between the 2 VMs
     - Altered the dynamic private IP addresses of the VMs to be static
     - Removed Public IP address from vmdev2 as unnecessary to have
-    - Added more variables to incorporate private IP address prefixes
+    - Added more variables to incorporate private IP address prefixe